Mahanandi

 2 garlic cloves - finely chopped

 1.Wash green mango thoroughly to remove any pesticide sprayings.
 Dry it with a towel then cut it into small cubes.
-I don’t like to peel the mango for this recipe.
-The tough outer skin of mango, imparts kind of tarty flavor to the dal, so following the tradition, I also keep the skin.
+I don’t like to peel the mango skin for this recipe.
+The tough outer skin of mango, imparts kind of tarty flavor to the dal, so following the tradition, I keep the skin.
 Scrape any white flesh attached to the seed with a peeler and then only discard the seed. (see this photo for the stripped seed.)

 2. Take toordal, mango, onion, chilli powder and turmeric in a pressure cooker.
 Add one and half cups of water.
-Close the lid and pressure cook until 3 whistles or until you are sure the dal is soft and crumbly.
+Close the lid and pressure cook until 3 whistles or until you are sure the dal is soft and mushy.
 Turn off the heat and wait for the pressure to go off.

 4. In a vessel, heat peanut oil or ghee, Toast the popu ingredients in this order.
 First add dried red chilli pieces, garlic and chana dal.
 Then urad dal and curry leaves, finally add and toast cumin and mustard seeds.